pylint-dev/pylint-django/README.rst

 -----

-``pylint-django`` is a `Pylint <http://pylint.org>`__ plugin for improving code analysis when analysing code using Django.
+``pylint-django`` is a `Pylint <http://pylint.org>`__ plugin for improving code analysis when analyzing code using Django.
 It is also used by the `Prospector <https://github.com/landscapeio/prospector>`__ tool.